ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 - **--name**: Name for the new connection.

 - **--network-type**: Network type of the connection.
-Values are `vpc` or `classic`.
+Values are `vpc`, `directlink`, or `classic`.

 - **--network-id**: ID of the network connection.
 For classic, do not set a value.
-For VPC, use the VPC's CRN.
+For VPC and directlink, use the CRN.
 To find the CRN of a VPC:

    ```
    ibmcloud is vpc VPC_ID --json